makandra/assignable_values/README.md

 There are tests in `spec`.
 We only accept PRs with tests.
 To run tests:

-- Install Ruby 2.1.8
+- Install Ruby 2.3.8
 - Create a local test database `assignable_values_test` in both MySQL and PostgreSQL
-- Copy `spec/support/database.sample.yml` to `spec/support/database.yml` and enter your local credentials for the test database
+- Copy `spec/support/database.sample.yml` to `spec/support/database.yml` and enter your local
+  credentials for the test databases (postgres entry is not required if you are using a socket connection)
 - Install development dependencies using `bundle install`
 - Run tests using `bundle exec rake current_rspec`